brunseba/messaging-system-tech-watch/docs/decision-framework/decision-tree.md

 ## How to Use

 1. **Start at the Top**: Determine if real-time delivery is needed.
-2. **Message Pattern**: Decide between point-to-point or pub-sub.
+2. **IoT/Constrained Devices**: Early check for IoT-specific requirements.
-3. **Point-to-Point Messaging**: Assess the durability requirements.
+3. **Message Pattern**: Decide between point-to-point or pub-sub.
-4. **Pub-Sub Messaging**: Evaluate throughput and scalability needs.
+4. **Point-to-Point Messaging**: Assess the durability requirements.
-5. **Integration  Environment**: Choose between cloud-native or on-premises.
+5. **Pub-Sub Messaging**: Evaluate throughput and scalability needs.
-6. **Specialized Needs**: Consider IoT or specialized message handling.
+6. **Integration & Environment**: Choose between cloud-native or on-premises.
 7. **Non-Functional Requirements**: Focus on low latency or reliability needs.

 This revised structure offers a detailed decision-making path to ensure alignment with both technical and business needs.